TamHOD/Project1-Money-Cashboard/README.md

 # Project1-Money-Cashboard

-Available on Heroku [here](https://glacial-scrubland-75610.herokuapp.com/) (initial load may be slow as Herouku boots) -
+Available on Heroku [here](https://glacial-scrubland-75610.herokuapp.com/) (initial load may be slow as Herouku starts the app) -

 This is the first project I undertook during week 5 of the 16 week [CodeClan](http://www.codeclan.com) immersive programming course.